 Embed cultural values right from onboarding

-Even when the part-time team works only a few hours each day, transmitting corporate culture must still be prioritized.
-According to Deloitte's 2023 report, employees who clearly understand the company's vision are 27% more productive.
-DPS.MEDIA often recommends startups design onboarding processes that are concise yet deep, combining "work guidance" and brand storytelling.
-For example, a client in the F&B sector used a brand storytelling video under 3 minutes as an essential part of the first day for part-time staff, creating immediate empathy.
+Even when the part-time team only works a few hours a day, conveying corporate culture still needs to be prioritized.
+According to a report by Deloitte (2023), employees who clearly understand the company's vision have 27% higher productivity.
+DPS.MEDIA often recommends startups design concise but profound onboarding processes, combining job instructions and brand stories.
+For example, one of our F&B clients used a brand storytelling video under 3 minutes as an indispensable part of a part-time employee's first day, creating empathy from the start.

 Create connection rhythm through flexible activities

-When you cannot require the constant physical presence of part-time staff, choose the “micro but close” approach.
-SMEs can organize:
+When you cannot demand the regular presence of part-time personnel, choose a “micro but close-knit” approach.
+SME teams can organize:

 - regular virtual meetings of 15 minutes weekly with a tone of storytelling, work updates, and mental encouragement